Special Educational Needs

 - Dyslexia Action Coventry Centre – 02476 257041

 - Autism Play and Support Group – 07931 783183

 - North Warwickshire and Coventry Dyslexia Association – 02476 316813

 - Shine (Spina Bifida and Hydrocephalus) – 01733 555988

 How are children supported when they move to the next class or to a new school?

 All children have a transition morning, when they spend time with their new teachers and peers before moving to a new class.
 Prior to the visit, the SENCo makes sure that any relevant information is shared.
 For children with Autism, who need extra transition, a pen portrait is completed by parents, the child (if old enough) and teacher and passed on to their new teacher.
-Key targets from the CCT transition recommendations are also followed.
+Key targets from the autism specialist are also shared.

 Children entering school from an enhanced pre-school provision are visited in setting.
 Where needed, an enhanced induction programme supports children to make a successful transition into school.

 All year 6 pupils visit their secondary school for one day, but many schools offer further sessions in school for children who need extra support.
 All paperwork is passed over to the Secondary SEN lead and conversations, by telephone or face to face, about the children and their needs are undertaken in the final term of year 6.